apollographql/router/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 2. Configuration is an important part of many changes.
 Where applicable please try to document configuration examples.
 3. Tick whichever testing boxes are applicable.
 If you are adding Manual Tests:
     - please document the manual testing (extensively) in the Exceptions.
-    - please raise a separate issue to automate the test (tag: manual test)
+    - please raise a separate issue to automate the test and label it (or ask for it to be labeled) as `manual test`